StevenMassaro/CouponOrganizer/README.md

 This system is unique because it does not use any database systems to keep track of the coupons and their relevant information.
 Rather, when you upload a coupon through the web interface, the file name is changed to reflect the information that you input about the merchant, expiration date, etc. This allows for an extremely lightweight interface that only requires a PHP capable webserver.

 ## Installation process
 Download the repo.
 Move the contents to your webserver's wwwroot location.
+Create a folder called "uploads" in the root directory (the same directory as all of the PHP files).
 Navigate to the index.php file through your favorite web browser.
 Enjoy!

 ## Compatibility
 I've successfully used this program on the following webservers: